Indigo: Isaac Newton's classification of indigo as a spectral color

 Indigo is therefore counted as one of the traditional colors of the rainbow, the order of which is given by the mnemonics "Richard of York gave battle in vain" and Roy G. Biv.
 James Clerk Maxwell and Hermann von Helmholtz accepted indigo as an appropriate name for the color flanking violet in the spectrum.

 Later scientists concluded that Newton named the colors differently from current usage.

 According to Gary Waldman, "A careful reading of Newton's work indicates that the color he called indigo, we would normally call blue; his blue is then what we would name blue-green or cyan."
 If this is true, Newton's seven spectral colors would have been:

-Red: Orange: Yellow: Green: Blue: Indigo: Violet:
+Red: Orange: Yellow: Green: Blue: Indigo: Violet: However, other scholars reject this.

-The human eye does not readily differentiate hues in the wavelengths between what are now called blue and violet.
-If this is where Newton meant indigo to lie, most individuals would have difficulty distinguishing indigo from its neighbors.
 According to Isaac Asimov, "It is customary to list indigo as a color lying between blue and violet, but it has never seemed to me that indigo is worth the dignity of being considered a separate color.
 To my eyes, it seems merely deep blue."